So you want to go to Botswana, but what does a Botswana safari cost?

 There – I’ve said it.
 Yes, it is an amazing, once-in-a-lifetime destination.
 But it comes at a cost…

 When someone tells us that they want to do an “affordable safari in Botswana” in peak season, we give a little inward sigh.
 As they’ll either need to look at a participation mobile camping safari.
 Which is not what we do.
 Or they’ll need to rethink…

 Below I give you an idea (based on 2023 pricing) of typical Botswana safari prices per night.
 If you look at the chart and gasp, then you may need to go back to the drawing board.
 There are other safari destinations that may work better for you.
 Think South Africa – where safaris are priced in Rands – or Zimbabwe.
 Don’t try to make Botswana what it is not.
 The country has a low impact, low density, high-value tourism model.
 So don’t try to fight it!

-Guide to Typical Nightly Safari Prices in Botswana
+Guide to Typical Botswana Safari Costs (per night)